|

 Yan Hui (514 -483), literary name Ziyuan and also called Yanzi (Master Yan), was poor, but he was the favorite disciple of Confucius, who would visit him when not otherwise busy.
 Since all of the Master's students had to understand music Yanzi of course did as well.
-In this passage he plays the qin for Confucius, but no title is given here.
+The passage here from Qin Shi includes a story, apparently from Liezi, in which Yan Hui plays the qin for Confucius.
+No title is given for the melody.

-Yasheng Cao is a later melody written in praise of Yan Hui.3 And he can be connected to the melody Xuan Mei because Zhuangzi relates Yan Hui telling Confucius that he can just "sit and forget".
+Yan Hui has been connected to the melody Xuan Mei because of the story in the Zhuangzi relating how Yan Hui once told Confucius that he can just "sit and forget" (meditate?").

 Footnotes (Shorthand references are explained on a